by Catherine Pratt

 Who was this man?
 None other than Arthur Murray.
 Luckily he didn't let that one woman's comment stop him from doing what he loved.

-2. Brainstorm and Break Apart — Think of all the steps you will need to do to accomplish the one thing you really want to do above all else.
+2. Brainstorm and Break Apart — Think of all the steps you'll need to do to accomplish the one thing you really want to do above all else.
 Break the ultimate end goal into smaller tasks and then just start plugging away at them.
 It’s far easier to take one small step and to keep going than getting frustrated because you haven’t managed to fulfill the ultimate goal yet.

 3. Take small steps — so you want to write the next great American novel but your English teacher told you that a three-year old could write better than you.
 Or maybe they told you not to waste your time doing something that you’ll never be able to make any money at.
 To get past this, take small steps.
 Instead of getting frustrated because you can’t write your novel, write a short story instead.
 Write articles.
 Write, write, and write some more.
 Each time you write you will be gaining confidence in your ability.
 You’ll soon be able to see that you are able to write because you have actual examples.
 Each step you take will also bring you into contact with new opportunities and new ideas and one step closer to your ultimate dream.
 Just keep doing whatever it is that you love doing.
-You will also find that you are happiest when you are doing whatever it is that you love doing.
+You'll also find that you're happiest when you're doing whatever it is that you love doing.
 This will also encourage to keep going.

 4. Remember the big picture — whenever you get bogged down by the day to day issues, think back to the big picture.
 What is it that you want to accomplish in the end?
 What is it that you really, really want to do?
 Think how great it will feel when it actually happens.
 Focus on that.
 Ignore the little things.
-They’ll soon be in the past.
+They’ll soon be in the past.5.
+Reflect

-5. Reflect — Think back on how far you’ve already come.
+— Think back on how far you’ve already come.
 You’ve taken great strides already.
 Think how great it felt when you were able to accomplish some of those small steps.

 6. Focus on something else —whenever you hear that voice, tell it to “shut up” or think of putting up a Do Not Disturb sign for your inner critic and then think of something positive in your life.
 Think about a loved one, your dog, a funny joke, anything to get yourself back in a positive mind set.
 Also, instead of that inner critic create for yourself an Inner Supporter.